Evaluating Large Language Models in Scientific Discovery: Results

 \paragraph{Performance on scenarios does not always translate to projects.} A distinguishing feature of the \texttt{SDE} framework is its ability to bridge question- and project-level evaluations through well-defined research scenarios, enabling direct analysis of error propagation from Q$\&$A to downstream discovery (Fig. \ref{fig:overview}c).
 Top-performing LLMs (e.g., \texttt{gpt-5}) excel at molecular property prediction, SMILES and gene manipulation, protein localization, and algebra.
 Consequently, they demonstrate strong performance in corresponding projects, including organic molecule optimization, gene editing, symbolic regression, and protein design (Fig. \ref{fig:projects}a, Supplementary Fig. \ref{Supp:task_agreement_analysis} and Text \ref{Supp:projects_section}).
 Although the ability of LLMs to generate three-dimensional crystal structures might be questioned given their lack of intrinsic SE(3)-equivariant architecture, we find that top-tier reasoning LLMs generate stable, unique, and novel materials that outperform many state-of-the-art diffusion models.
 This success mirrors their proficiency in related materials scenarios, such as PXRD lattice prediction (Supplementary Table \ref{tab:matllm_results}).
 Conversely, unsatisfactory results across all models in quantum information and condensed matter theory translate directly to the project level: in solving the all-to-all Ising model, most models (with the exception of \texttt{deepseek-R1}) fail to surpass the evolutionary algorithm baseline (Supplementary Fig. \ref{Supp:ising}).

-\qquad Interestingly, we observe striking exceptions to the positive correlation between question- and project-level performance.
+\paragraph{Serendipity in LLM-based optimizations.} \qquad Interestingly, we observe striking exceptions to the positive correlation between question- and project-level performance.
 For instance, while no model demonstrates high proficiency in TMC-related scenarios (e.g., predicting oxidation states, spin states, and redox potentials), \texttt{gpt-5}, \texttt{deepseek-R1}, and \texttt{claude-sonnet-4.5} all yield excellent efficiency in proposing TMCs with high polarisability and exploring the Pareto frontier within a 1.37M TMC space (Fig. \ref{fig:projects}b).
 This suggests that rigorous knowledge of explicit structure-property relationships is not a strict prerequisite for LLM-driven discovery.
 Rather, the capacity to discern optimization directions and facilitate serendipitous exploration appears more critical.
 Conversely, although top-performing LLMs score highly on questions regarding retrosynthesis, reaction mechanisms, and forward reaction prediction, they struggle to generate valid multi-step synthesis routes.
-Due to frequent failures in molecule or reaction validity checks, these models fail to outperform traditional retrosynthesis models on established benchmarks (Supplementary Table \ref{tab:llm_synplanner_results}).
+Due to frequent failures in molecul·e or reaction validity checks, these models fail to outperform traditional retrosynthesis models on established benchmarks (Supplementary Table \ref{tab:llm_synplanner_results}).
 Notably, \texttt{gpt-4o}, a relatively older model without test-time reasoning, achieves the best results in this project, surpassing both its direct successor (\texttt{gpt-5-chat}) and the reasoning-enhanced variant (\texttt{gpt-5}).
+There, \texttt{gpt-5} and \texttt{claude-sonnet-4-5} propose routes that have more synthetic steps when compared to other LLMs.
+Furthermore, \texttt{gpt-5}, \texttt{gpt-5-chat}, and \texttt{deepseek-R1} generate more invalid SMILES, which is the major culprit in the decreased performance when compared to \texttt{gpt-4o}.
+However, this does not mean that they are poor at SMILES generation, but rather, worse at generating valid SMILES in the context of the synthesis route (Supplementary Table \ref{tab:llm_synplanner_failure_analysis}).